-Remains of WWII airmen found in British Columbia
+WWII airmen to be buried with military honours in British Columbia

 The remains of four airmen from the crash of a Second World War

-training aircraft in British Columbia have been recovered and will
+training aircraft in British Columbia will be buried by the

 The four airmen, Sergeant William Baird from the Royal Canadian

 Air Force (RCAF), and three from the Royal Air Force (RAF), Pilot

 Officer Charles George Fox, Pilot Officer Anthony William Lawrence,